Ribocentre-aptamer/Ribocentre-aptamer.github.io/_pages/riboaptamer.md

         <td name="td5"><a href="https://www.rcsb.org/structure/4R8I" target="_blank" style="color:#520049"><b>4R8I</b></a></td>
       </tr>
       <tr>
-        <td name="td0" rowspan = "1">Other</td>
+        <td name="td0" rowspan = "1">Bacteria</td>
         <td name="td1"><a href="{{ site.url }}{{ site.baseurl }}/_posts/FC-RNA-aptamer" target="_blank" style="color:#520049"><b>FC RNA aptamer</b></a></td>
         <td name="td2">RNA polymerase (Pol) II (S. cerevisiae)</td>
-        <td name="td3">RNA polymerase II (RNAP II and Pol II) is a 550 kDa multiprotein complex of 12 subunits that transcribes DNA into precursors of messenger RNA (mRNA) and most small nuclear RNA (snRNA) and microRNA.
+        <td name="td3">RNA polymerase II (RNAP II and Pol II) is a multiprotein complex that transcribes DNA into precursors of messenger RNA (mRNA) and most small nuclear RNA (snRNA) and microRNA.
+It is one of the three RNAP enzymes found in the nucleus of eukaryotic cells.
+A 550 kDa complex of 12 subunits, RNAP II is the most studied type of RNA polymerase.
 A wide range of transcription factors are required for it to bind to upstream gene promoters and begin transcription.</td>
         <td name="td4"><a href="https://pubmed.ncbi.nlm.nih.gov/9346949/" target="_blank" style="color:#520049"><b>1997</b> </a></td>
         <td name="td5"><a href="https://www.rcsb.org/structure/2B63" target="_blank" style="color:#520049"><b>2B63</b></a></td>
       </tr>